NetworkCommons/sig0namectl/docs/sig0namectl Dynamic DNSSEC Server Zone Configuration.md

 ### Dynamic Subzone for named key registration requests

-A subzone with dynamic DNS is configured to allow clients to submit name requests within the zone.
-The default subzone update policy is to allow all update requests.
+A subzone with dynamic DNS is configured to allow clients to submit named key requests below the zone.
+The default subzone registration policy is to allow all registration requests for any new label with **no existing resource records of any type**.
+This default registration policy is also known as "First Come, First Served".

 sig0namectl uses the environment variable `SIGNAL_SUBZONE` to define the subzone where name requests are managed.
 It can be set though configuration files or overriden on command line invocation.